unparalleled-js/docs-1/connectors/coupa/introduction.md

 date: 2019-04-29 12:40:00 Z
 ---
 # Coupa
 [Coupa](https://www.coupa.com/) is a business spend management platform.
 It supports procurement, invoicing, expense and payment functions for enterprises.
-Coupa allows users to create and approve procurement processes from requisition to invoicing.
-It also has an integrated expense module that allows users to submit expense reports and have them approved on Coupa.
-This information is then traditionally synced with ERP systems such as NetSuite, Oracle EBS or SAP for other business functions such as accounting or payment.
+Coupa enables users to create and approve procurement processes such as requisitions and invoices.
+It also has an integrated expense module that allows users to submit expense reports and have them approved directly on Coupa.
+Traditionally, this information is then synced with ERP systems such as [NetSuite](/connectors/netsuite.md), [Oracle EBS](/connectors/oracle-ebs.md) or [SAP](/connectors/sap.md) for other business functions such as accounting or making payments.

-Workato's integration with Coupa helps you to sync this data with any of the ERP systems we support to support your Procure To Pay, Procure To Order and expense management processes.
-Find out how to set up your connection on Workato to your Coupa instance and how you can leverage on Workato to increase the business value of Coupa through integrations with your other business applications.
+Workato's integration with Coupa helps you to sync this data with any of these ERP systems to support your Procure To Pay, Procure To Order and Expense Management processes.
+Read on to find out how to set up your connection on Workato to your Coupa instance and how you can leverage on Workato to increase the business value you gain from Coupa through integrations with your other business applications.

 ## How to connect to Coupa on Workato
 Coupa uses authentication based off API keys.
 API keys are keys you generate to let Coupa know this Workato connection is allowed to work with your information.
 Generate your API key in your Coupa instance by heading to https://[your-instance-name].coupacloud.com/api_keys or logging into your Coupa account.

-API keys can be found under the `Setup` => `Integrations` => `API Keys`
+API keys can be found under the `Setup` => `Integrations` => `API Keys` in the top navigation header in your Coupa instance.

 ![Configure Coupa connection view](/assets/images/coupa/connection.png)
 <center><i>The connection configuration page for Coupa on Workato</i></center>